Curriculum

 Mock Trial (0.5 credit, November – March) – Mock Trial is open to all students in grades 9-12 to introduce them to the American legal system, generally, and to the jury trial experience, in particular.
 Under the supervision and guidance of practicing attorneys, students study a hypothetical case file, analyze the relevant legal and factual details, and work together to construct and present live jury trials as the attorneys and/or witnesses.
 Teams have the opportunity to compete in January and February against other high school teams from throughout the Commonwealth of Pennsylvania and to qualify for district, regional, and state championship events.
 Mock trial helps students to develop skills in public speaking, acting, persuasive argument, spontaneity, critical thinking, and working with teammates to accomplish a major goal.
 Many colleges and universities also have mock trial teams, as do most law schools, so the skills developed in this course can be continued through the students' higher education, whether or not they pursue a legal career.

-Guidance and Student Support Course Descriptions
+College Counseling and Student Support Course Descriptions

-Guidance and Student Support
+College Counseling and Student Support Course Descriptions

 Resource Room (no credit) - Resource Room is scheduled in place of PRTs, and meets for two to four periods per 8-day cycle.
 Students are assisted through reinforcement of new concepts, re-teaching of material, and strengthening of academic skills.
 Students receive help with establishing short- and long-term goals, planning for long-term assignments, test preparation and organization of time and materials.
 The goal of the resource room is for each student to achieve independence and success in the classroom setting.
 This is a contracted service that is available at an additional cost.
 For more information about the resource room, contact Student Support Services at 610-353-6522, ext.
 2379 or kgottier@dccs.org.